Join me!

 Capsaicin is an irritant alkaloid and is what gives hot peppers their spice.
 The hotter the pepper, the more capsaicin it has in it.
 In addition, the Scoville scale is used to determine how hot a pepper is.
 The more Scoville units, the higher the heat.

-To give you some perspective, a bell pepper has zero Scoville units and a jalapeno ranges between 2500 – 8000.
+To give you some perspective, a bell pepper has zero Scoville units, and a jalapeno ranges between 2500 – 8000.
 The hottest pepper in the world, the Carolina reaper, has 2.2 million Scoville units.
 Yikes!

 How to Use Hot Peppers

 Hot peppers are used in cooking to add zest and heat to recipes.
 They can be used fresh or dried, both being potent.
 Hot pepper spices include chili, tobacco, paprika, and cayenne pepper.
-They can be red or green depending on the variety.
-You can also pickle a hot pepper if you wish!
+They can be red or green, depending on the variety.

 How to Use Sweet Peppers

 Sweet peppers are more often classified as a vegetable.
 They are used in dishes like salads, for dipping, as an hors d’oeuvre, in sandwiches, on pizzas, and more.
 They are enjoyed raw or cooked.
-The most well-known sweet peppers are bell and banana, but there are plenty of specialty peppers out there for the at-home chef to use.

 visualization of how to grow peppers as a seed sprouts from the soil